eoneill27/pe-projects/daily-journal.md

 ### Today's lesson - 169:133 - Personal site "PRO" (layout)

+Affinity - view menu - guide manager allows you to set up grid on art board

+12 columns is a common choice for grid for tablets and larger good mix of 3 and 4 might be a good default

 ### To dos

 - [x] fill out content & typography explorations